Roadtrip um den Mont Ventoux (Frankreich)

 Roadtrip around Mont Ventoux

-Something great is about to happen Roadtrip um Mont Ventoux
+Something great is about to happen roadtrip around Mont Ventoux

 But otherwise, enjoy the ride up!
 The asphalt is overall in very good conditions, there are hundreds of twisties.
 The road is 26km long, with a positive elevation of 1000m+ (avg. slope 4.5%).
 You will start your ascent in dense vegetation to end up in a lunar landscape!